Compare

 Where can Harvey be the stronger choice?

-Harvey can be the stronger choice when its core specialization is exactly the workflow you need today, especially if your team already runs that product deeply across the organization or needs its specific ecosystem, domain depth, or enterprise footprint.
+Harvey can be the stronger choice when its core specialization is the main requirement, especially if your team already runs that product deeply or needs its specific ecosystem, domain depth, or enterprise footprint.